 It remains a charming area with cobbled streets and old gaslights.
 The cafe and shop fronts look quirky and inviting and its great place to come for Serbian bar-bq’s or simply to take a beer and watch the street performers do their thing.

 Museum of Yugoslavia & Tito Memorial

-Despite some residual hangover from the brutal demise of Yugoslavia, Serbs are nevertheless very proud that their capital was its capital.
-There remains rather a lot of Yugo-nostalgia and Tito, Yugoslavia’s founding father and long-term leader (some would say mostly-benevolent dictator) is remembered very fondly.
+Despite some residual hangover from the brutal demise of Yugoslavia, Serbs are nevertheless very proud that their capital was Yugoslavia’s capital.
+There remains rather a lot of Yugo-nostalgia and Tito, Yugoslavia’s founding father and long-term leader (some would say mostly-benevolent dictator) is remembered very fondly indeed.

 He now lies in-turned in a Belgrade suburb and you can visit his tomb to pay your own respects along with the busses of pilgrims from around the Balkans who come here daily to do exactly the same.
 His tomb is annexed to the museum of Yugoslavia which tells the story of the union and later the dissolution of the union and houses some fascinating exhibits.
 Do check out the “relay batons” which were carried the whole length of the nation and passed hand to hand before been presented to Tito himself.

 Serbian food is hearty, filling and a carnivores paradise.
 Whilst vegetarians may struggle to find anything at all, meat eaters delight on the filling, often delicious and always cheap fare.